andrew-johnson-4/andrew-johnson-4/README.md

 3. Rewrite LSTS in LM with PunC/Relog verification
 4. Optimize LSTS codegen for some common (CPU,GPU,Circuit Synthesis) use cases
 5. Extend LSTS to support the full founding [Prelude](https://github.com/andrew-johnson-4/perplexity/blob/main/categorical_prelude.md)

-## Favorite Idioms

-“At some level all logical statements are just mouth sounds.”

-“TF-IDF is a checksum too!”

-“Where should I start reading a dictionary?”